Bamta

-Bamta is a panchayat in Chopal in the district of Shimla, Himachal Pradesh, India.
+Bamta is a Gram Panchayat in Chopal tehsil of Shimla district, Himachal Pradesh, India.

 Geography

 Bamta is located in the south-western ranges of the Himalayas and sits at an average elevation of approximately 2,400 metres (7,900 feet) above mean sea level.
 The upper regions of Bamta are covered with dense forests of Chir pine (Pinus roxburghii) and towering Deodar cedar (Cedrus deodara), while the lower areas are marked by steep, rugged mountain slopes that descend sharply towards the river valley.

 Geographically, the Bamta Valley lies between Kuppar Peak to the north and the Shalvi and Naarti rivers—both tributaries of the Yamuna River—to the south.
-The Bamta Gram Panchayat shares its eastern boundary with Paudiya village in the Tharoch Valley of Chaupal Tehsil, its western boundary with Matal village (part of the well-known Maraog apple belt), and its southern border is naturally formed by the Shalvi River, which separates it from Dewat Panchayat.
+The Bamta Gram Panchayat shares its eastern boundary with Paudiya village in the Tharoch Valley of Chopal Tehsil, its western boundary with Matal village, part of the Maraog apple belt, and its southern border is naturally formed by the Shalvi River, which separates it from Dewat Panchayat.
+Bamta is a major apple-producing area of the Chopal region.

-The valley is divided into three distinct altitudinal zones based on topography, settlement patterns, and land use:
+The valley is divided into three distinct altitudinal zones based on topography, settlement patterns, and land use.

 Lower Belt: This area includes villages such as Jhiknipul, Naar, and Thali, located closer to the river valley.
-A large portion of the cultivable land here is irrigated through traditional mountain water channels known as kulhs.
+A large portion of the cultivable land here is irrigated through traditional mountain water channels known as kuhls.

 Middle Belt: The central region features villages such as Bajroth, Bhabhar, Badhola, Chadholi, Ghurla, and Rupari.
-These villages are characterized by widespread apple orchards and ghasin—common grazing lands typically used for livestock in the Himalayan region.
+These villages are characterized by widespread apple orchards and ghasin, common grazing lands typically used for livestock in the Himalayan region.

 Upper Belt: This zone includes the core village of Bamta, along with Kashah, Thothia, Mamvi, and Shangroli.
-These are among the most prominent apple-producing areas in the valley, contributing significantly to the region's horticultural economy.
+These are among the prominent apple-producing areas in the valley, contributing to the region's horticultural economy.